-Manhattan College was ranked 24th out of 1,016 colleges in the United States with the best salary potential in the 2013–2014 Payscale College Salary Report.
-Manhattan College graduates earn more than graduates from other universities such as Georgetown University (ranked 41), Dartmouth University (ranked 44), and Columbia (ranked 54).
+Manhattan College was ranked 22nd out of 997 colleges in the United States with the best salary potential for graduates in the 2014–2015 Payscale College Salary Report when looking at all alumni (bachelor's and master's degrees).
+Manhattan College graduates earn more than graduates from other universities such as Georgetown University (ranked 35), Dartmouth University (ranked 31), and Notre Dame (ranked 37).

 The report demonstrated how the median salary of Manhattan College alumni nearly doubled from entry level to mid-career.